deltachat/securejoin/uxscenarios/resetup.md

 for all chats with contacts (that saw messages in the last 30-60 days?) (#TODO)**.
 It's a 1.42 feature after all and a one-time (pleasant for many) surprise and likely not too many people have "shitloads" of verifications, anyway.

-## missed member-added messages, group membership consistency

-If Bob misses a member-added message, he will subsequently add members if they are in the "To" header but not members.
-He should probably also treat the gossiped green keys as if he had received "member-added" messages with them (#TODO).

-Note that the "strong" influence of member-added on consistent keys of group members, does not imply that member-added messages determine group membership consistency questions in a similar way.